 Photographed are examples of Office and Institutional settings in the Spring Lake Plan Area.
-Lillian Black Elementary School is one of two elementary schools in the plan area.
+Lillian Black Elementary School has recently been decommissioned but is still classified as Office and Institutional use because it is owned by Cumberland County Schools and may still be used for institutional purposes.
 The Spring Lake Recreational Center Splash Pad is a highly favored activity for children in the warmer months, and the community noted a desire for more activities geared towards children to be available in the area.
 Fayetteville Technical Community College is an institutional partner in the area, promoting workforce development training opportunities for industry in the Spring Lake Plan Area.